mwiens91/rpi-volume-led/README.md

 Wire the breadboard as shown below.
 Make sure that the longer end of the LED is in the same row as the resistor.
 The resistor should be around 270 ohms.
+In the left column, starting from the bottom, the thrid pin is ground and the sixth pin is identified as pin 12 from within the program.

 ![Breadboard Wiring](https://i.imgur.com/viCKkxp.jpg)